 The County is considering a number of different ways to finance its restoration projects.
-Typically, the County is issued a tax-free bond.
-The County can use private financing in a couple of different ways and can use group financing.
-Another option that the County might consider is selling stormwater bonds, where the residents can buy bonds and be invested in the program.
-Although a good option, establishing and administering stormwater bond sales is a time-intensive process and could be cost-prohibitive as a result.
+Typically, the County has issued tax-free municipal bonds to fund projects, which is the preferred method to obtain funding.
+Optionally, the County can also use private financing and/or group financing.
+Another option that the County might consider is selling stormwater bonds, where the residents can invest in the program by buying bonds.
+Although a good option, establishing and administering stormwater bond sales is a time-intensive process and could be cost-prohibitive as a result

 Currently, the County is funding projects through its annual Capital Improvements Program (CIP), which is supported primarily through the sale of bonds.
 The CIP contains project construction budget projections for the next 6 years.
 Depending on the project commitments in the CIP, the County purchases bonds to match CIP cost demands.
 In addition, the stormwater ad valorem tax is collected throughout the County (except for Bowie, which is its own entity) as part of property taxes to help fund stormwater management programs.
 The tax is applied in two taxing districts: (1) District 1 generally covers the urban portions of the County and has a tax rate of \$0.054 per \$100 of assessed property value, and (2) District 2 generally covers the rural portions of the County and has a tax rate of \$0.012 per \$100 of assessed property value.
 The County uses these funds to predict the amount of annual CIP expenditures using the generated funds.
 The ad valorem tax annually collects approximately \$7 million; however, that total varies year to year on the basis of assessed property values.
 Not all of this money is available for stormwater restoration projects.
-Some of the collected funds are used to support the Department of Permitting, Inspection, and

-Enforcement; DPW&T's gray infrastructure projects (infrastructure for stormwater conveyance), and salaries for DoE staff.
+Some of the collected funds are used to support the Department of Permitting, Inspection, and Enforcement; DPW&T's gray infrastructure projects (infrastructure for stormwater conveyance), and salaries for DoE staff.